manuelesimi/DispatcherSuite/README.md

 ```

 ### For the application logic:
-The following YAML must be passed as property with

-    -Ddispatcher.config=path/dispatcher-config.yml

-to the server application.

 For each message under the topic of interest, the Dispatcher runs the associated trigger.
 The following sample instance shows the expected format of this part of the configuration:

 ```yaml